-Number of elective credits required to graduate: Students are required to complete a total of 44 elective credits.
-This credit total may consist of any combination of 1-credit, 2-credit, and 4-credit Foster classes and approved Non-MBA credits (see page 4 for more details about taking Non-MBA classes).
+Number of elective credits required to graduate: Students are required to complete a total of 40 elective credits.
+This credit total may consist of any combination 2-credit and 4-credit Foster classes and approved Non-MBA credits (see page 4 for more details about taking Non-MBA classes).

-Standard elective course load: The normal elective quarter course load for your second year is 12 credits in Autumn, Winter, and Spring quarter.
+Standard elective course load: The normal elective quarter course load for your second year is 12 credits in Autumn, 12 Winter, and 10 Spring quarter.
 You may choose to take additional or fewer credits in any quarter.

 To meet full-time student status, you need to take at least 10 credits each quarter.
-Taking fewer than 10 credits has implications with regard to financial aid, scholarships, student housing, and, in the case of international students, student visas.
+Taking fewer than 10 credits has implications about financial aid, scholarships, student housing, and, in the case of international students, student visas.
 If you choose to take less than 10 credits, check with your MBA Director of Student Affairs about your circumstances.

-Degree completion time line: The full-time MBA Program is designed to be completed within six quarters, and must be completed within six years.
+Degree completion timeline: The full-time MBA Program is designed to be completed within six quarters and must be completed within six years.